DatabayAG/InteractiveVideo/readme.md

 ## Important notice
 If you upgrade to the 2.x version of the InteractiveVideo you can not go back to version 1.x, because there are migration steps which alter the database schema.

+## Changes in Version 2.0.52
+* Compulsory questions
+* Automatic scrolling if show all comments is active

 ## Changes in Version 2.0.25
 * Disable toolbar setting